elf-oskari/oskari-extensions/bundles/require/bundle/README.md

 ```

-# registering a extension bundle instance as a request handler using Oskari 2.0 API
+# registering a extension bundle instance as a request handler

 Request class must be included in handler.
 Client uses request identifier to enable
  loose coupling of bundles and code.